spirit-warrior/ammas-tour-2024/README.md

 About Vertical Side Cushions

 - Purpose - to fill the space between the inside of the chair arms
-- One on each side
+- These cushions should come in sets, one for each side, right?
 - Shaped like upside down "L"
+  - each vertical side cushion has two pieces, base of "L", and leg of "L", right?
+- Length
-- Length "Not to exceed 8 inches from front of the chair to 2 inches from the back of the chair seat"
+  - "Not to exceed 8 inches from front of the chair to 2 inches from the back of the chair seat"
-- Length needs to be adjusted to match Amma's North America chair, probably 12 to 14 inches
-- Length - 14 inches per Chaitanyan
+  - Adjusted length for US chair - 14 inches per Chaitanyan
+- Height of "L" shape
+  - unknown
-- Height - "will need to be measured with the seat and back cushions in place".
+  - "will need to be measured with the seat and back cushions in place".
   - Doesn't height depend on height of arm rests which are supposed to be adjustable?
+- Width of "L" shape
+  - same as width of arm rest?
+  - width of arm rest varies from 8 inches toward the back to 6 inches near the front
+  - should width of L shape be tapered?

 Vertical Side Cushion A